 Whatever you decide, go at least 60 days without it.
 After the 60th day, if your life is just incomplete without this item, then bring it back in and cut something else out in its place.
 Run this experiment every single month.

-Over the course of the next 12-24 months, these effects will have compounded, and you will have changed 12-24 things that you were wasting your money on.
+Over the course of the next 12 to 24 months, these effects will have compounded, and you will have changed 12 to 24 things that you were wasting your money on.
 Your life will be optimized.
 If you’re a median income earner, your savings rate will likely be at or above 50 percent.
 You will be on the fast track towards financial independence!

 Do you find that frugality is a necessary step towards achieving your financial goals?
 Is it something you struggle with or embrace?